softwarefactory-project/ansible-role-elastic-recheck/README.md

             for the user.
 So far, the `kibanaserver` user have very specific configuration and the `ansible-role-elastic-recheck` role is not configuring it.

-* in logstash:
-- `host` - the logstash host which will get metrics from e.g.: gearman worker.
-- `port` - port on which logstash service will listen.

 * in kibana:
 - readonly_user_autologin - if `Basic` is set it means that there will created